-7.2.9 Domestic Wood Cutting Consultation Plan
+[7.2.9 Domestic Wood Cutting Consultation Plan](#)

-The EIS shall include a Domestic and Commercial Wood Cutting Consultation Plan with domestic users and commercial operators in the Botwood/Project area to identify and address any concerns with the Project and develop appropriate mitigations, in consultation with the Department of Fisheries, Forestry and Agriculture.
+The EIS shall include a Domestic Wood Cutting Consultation Plan with domestic users on the Burin Peninsula to identify and address any concerns with the Project and develop appropriate mitigations, in consultation with the Department of Fisheries, Forestry and Agriculture.

-7.2.10 Mineral Resource Industry Engagement Plan
+[7.2.10 Mineral Resource Industry Engagement Plan](#)

-The EIS shall include a Mineral Resource Industry Engagement Plan reporting on the results of engagement with industry associations, mineral rights holders and other parties engaged in mineral exploration or mining in the region to identify and address concerns with the Project and develop appropriate mitigations, in consultation with the Department of Industry, Energy, and Technology.
+The EIS shall include a Mineral Resource Industry Engagement Plan reporting on the results of engagement with industry associations, mineral rights holders and other parties engaged in mineral exploration and mining on the Burin Peninsula to identify and address concerns with the Project and develop appropriate mitigations, in consultation with the Department of Industry, Energy, and Technology.

-7.2.11 Quarry Resources Consultation Plan
+[7.2.11 Quarry Resources Consultation Plan](#)